Siyamthanda-code/QVI_TrialStore_Performance_Analysis/README.md

 *   **Trial Period:** February 2019 – April 2019
 *   **Pre-Trial Baseline:** July 2018 – January 2019

+## Data Source
+The analysis utilizes the full QVI transaction dataset.
+**Note:** The `QVI_data.csv` file exceeds 25MB and is not included in this repository.

 ## Methodology
 1.  **Data Preparation:** Monthly performance metrics (total sales, customer count, and transactions) were aggregated from the QVI dataset.
 2.  **Control Store Selection:** For each trial store, a matching control store was identified based on similarity in pre-trial performance.
 Selection was based on a composite score calculating the magnitude distance of sales, customer count, and transactions per customer.